Professor Darzi is Director of the Institute of Global Health Innovation at Imperial College London.

 Junior doctors need to use this experience to develop innovative ideas and improve services.
 They themselves have to engage in innovation and encourage and educate patients to do so too.

 You have mentioned in the past that the ‘right business models around technology make it sustainable’.
-A key sticking point with the current trend towards using smartphone apps to monitor chronic conditions is a lack of sustainable patient engagement, how do think we should address this problem?
+A sticking point with the current trend towards using apps to monitor chronic conditions is a lack of sustainable patient engagement, how should we address this problem?

 As clinicians we are responsible for helping to educate patients about their condition and encouraging them to be engaged with their healthcare.
 Research has shown that patients actively involved in their healthcare tend to have better clinical outcomes.
 Once patients are aware of this – and it is our duty to ensure they are – they will feel more empowered to engage with these apps.